Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: The Lipschitz, arc and curve metrics on the Teichm uller space of the one-holed torus

 \begin{theorem}[{\cite[Theorems~8.2 and 8.4]{Thurston1986}}] There is a unique chain recurrent geodesic lamination which is ratio-maximizing and contains all other ratio-maximizing chain recurrent geodesic laminations for the pair $h_0,h_1$.
 We refer to it as the \emph{maximal ratio-maximizing lamination} and denote it by $\mu(h_0,h_1)$.
-IThis lamination has the following property: if $\{h_0^{(i)}\}$ and $\{h_1^{(i)}\}$ are sequences of complete hyperbolic structures in $\mathcal{T}(S,b)$ which respectively converge to $h_0$ and $h_1$, then $\mu(h_0,h_1)$ contains any lamination in the limit set of $\mu(h_0^{(i)},h_1^{(i)})$ with respect to the Hausdorff topology on the set of geodesic laminations on $(S,h)$. \end{theorem}
+These laminations have the following property: if $\{h_0^{(i)}\}$ and $\{h_1^{(i)}\}$ are sequences of complete hyperbolic structures in $\mathcal{T}(S,b)$ which respectively converge to $h_0$ and $h_1$, then $\mu(h_0,h_1)$ contains any lamination in the limit set of $\mu(h_0^{(i)},h_1^{(i)})$ with respect to the Hausdorff topology on the set of geodesic laminations on $(S,h)$. \end{theorem}